 Va.
-Senate committee strikes 'assault weapons' bill, advances other proposed gun laws
+Senate committee strikes ‘assault weapons’ bill, advances other proposed gun laws

 Each of those bills will move forward to the Virginia Senate for further consideration.
 To become law, they would need to pass the Senate, then pass the House of Delegates, then have any differences from the different chambers resolved and voted on, and then be signed into law by Gov. Ralph Northam, who has pledged to pass new gun laws since the Virginia Beach mass shooting last year.

-At an NRA rally scheduled in Richmond later on Monday, both Senator Mark Obenshain and Delegate Todd Gilbert are slated to speak against the gun control bills that are moving forward.
+At an NRA rally in Richmond later on Monday, both Senator Mark Obenshain and Delegate Todd Gilbert spoke against the gun control bills that are moving forward.

-To protest SB 16 specifically, the National Rifle Association had announced over the weekend that they would be distributing 30-round drum magazines at Virginia's capitol building during Monday's hearings.
+To protest SB 16 specifically, the National Rifle Association had announced over the weekend that they would be distributing 30-round magazines, provided through a partnership with Magpul, at Virginia's capitol building during Monday's hearings.

+While SB 16 is effectively dead, a bill nearly identical to it remains on the other side of the General Assembly.
+As of Jan.
+13, House Bill 961 has yet to be referred to a specific committee for any future action.

 In the months since Democrats took control of Virginia's government for the first time in over two decades, over 100 localities across Virginia have passed resolutions declaring themselves "Second Amendment Sanctuaries," stating that they're opposed to any bills which would restrict Second Amendment rights.